pulumi/pulumi-azure-native/CONTRIBUTING.md

 Add the `bin` folder to your `$PATH` or copy the `bin/pulumi-resource-azurerm` file to another location in your `$PATH`.

+Note: When building via make, go workspaces are ignored.

 ### Running a nodejs example

 Navigate to one of the `examples` and run Pulumi: